-Pangolins feed on insects, therefore, they are insectivorous.
-The most common insects that make the diet of most pangolins are termites and ants.
-Other insects including larvae act as supplements for the diet.
-Despite the existence of various kinds of insects, pangolins tend to consume particular species of insects (one or two species).
-Feeding of pangolins depends heavily on their sense of smell and hearing because they have a poor sense of vision.
-They have strong front claws on their legs that they use in digging into ground, trees, and vegetation to get their prey.
-Their long tongues also assist them in probing inside the tunnels for insects and retrieve them.
-Since pangolins do not have teeth, they ingest small stones that help them in grinding up insects in the stomach.
-The other mode of feeding that some pangolins like tree pangolins use is hanging from tree branches (using strong tails) and removing bark from the trunk to expose the nest of insects inside.
+Pangolins are insectivorous, which means that their diets mostly consist of insects.
+The insects most commonly eaten by pangolins are termites and ants.
+Other insects including larvae act as supplements to their diet.
+In order to find a meal, pangolins depend heavily on their sense of smell and hearing because they have a poor sense of vision.
+They have strong front claws on their legs that they use to dig around in the ground in order to recover prey.
+Their long tongues also assist them in probing inside tunnels for insects.
+As pangolins do not have teeth, they ingest small stones that help them in grinding up insects in the stomach.
+Pangolins can also hang from tree branches to remove bark from the trunk, which exposes the nest of insects inside.

 Of the eight extant species of pangolins, four species are found in Asia and four in Africa.
-Pangolins live mostly in sandy soils, the habitat where they can effortlessly burrow to get food.
-They dig underground tunnels to a depth measuring eleven feet.
+Pangolins live mostly in sandy soils where they can easily burrow to get food.
+They dig underground tunnels that measure up to 3.3 meters (eleven feet) deep.
 Other animals are also most likely to create burrows in the sandy soils, and the pangolins often take advantage of these holes to get their prey.

 - Most pangolin species are nocturnal and use their strong sense of smell helps them to find insects in the dark.

 - The style of walking for some pangolins involves bending their front claws under the foot pad.
 Some of them can also walk bipedally (on two feet) for some distance.